GeDi: Generative Discriminator Guided Sequence Generation: Conclusion

 \section{Conclusion}

-We present GeDi as an approach for controllable generation that uses generative discriminators to efficiently classify candidate next tokens on the fly during inference, making it far more computationally efficient than previous discriminator guided generation approaches.
-We show that GeDi achieves sentiment and topic control, detoxification of GPT-2, cross-domain attribute transfer, and zero-shot generalization to new control codes.
-This work moves towards unifying natural language generation with classification, and suggests that we may be able to efficiently generate text that corresponds to any attribute that we can accurately classify.
-This could have broad implications towards improving text generation systems.
+We present GeDi as an approach for controllable generation that uses generative discriminators to classify candidate next tokens on the fly during inference, making it far more efficient than previous methods that use discriminators to guide generation.
+GeDi achieves stronger controllability of sentiment than PPLM while also giving a generation speed more than $30\times$ faster.
+GeDis trained on 4 topics can also controllably generate new topics zero-shot from just a key word, unlocking a new capability that previous controllable generation methods like PPLM and CTRL do not have.
+We also show that GeDi is able to significantly reduce the toxicity of GPT-2 without sacrificing linguistic quality.
+The ethical considerations of language modeling are becoming more important as LMs like GPT-3 become incorporated into products, and GeDi is far more promising than any previous approach for detoxifying large language models while maintaining a fast generation speed.
+This work also moves towards unifying natural language generation with classification, and suggests that we may be able to efficiently generate text that corresponds to any attribute that we can accurately classify.
+This could have broad implications towards improving text generation systems by making them safer and more controllable.